Hywan/mnt.io/content/articles/2024-10-30-sliding-sync-at-the-matrix-conference/index.md

 Matrix previous synchronisation mechanism is slow and inefficient.
 To put Matrix on the hands of everyone for a daily pleasant usage, we have started to experiment with a new sync mechanism, called Sliding Sync.
-The MSC —which stands for Matrix Spec Changes— like RFC for example—, so the [MSC3575] was our experimental foundation to play with a new sync mechanism.
+The MSC —which stands for Matrix Spec Changes, like RFC for example—, so the [MSC3575] was our experimental foundation to play with a new sync mechanism.
 After many sweat and tears, we ultimately found a working pattern and design that fulfill a large majority of our usecases.
 Along the way, the implementation inside the